 A New Zealand winger whose metronomic boot rewrote the record books and defined clutch goalkicking for a generation of rugby league fans.

-Daryl Halligan didn't look like the prototype rugby league winger.
-What he lacked in blistering pace, he more than compensated for with a preternaturally calm temperament and a right boot that operated with machine-like precision.
+Daryl Halligan scored the most points in Australian premiership history by the time he retired, a record that stood for years.
+He didn't look like the prototype rugby league winger.
+What he lacked in blistering pace, he compensated for with a preternaturally calm temperament and a right boot that operated with machine-like precision.
 Arriving in Australia from New Zealand rugby union, he became the premier point-scoring weapon of his era.
-His time at Canterbury-Bankstown cemented his legacy; his reliable kicking was instrumental in their 1995 ARL Premiership victory.
+His reliable kicking was instrumental in Canterbury-Bankstown's 1995 ARL Premiership victory.
 Halligan's technique was studied and copied—a slow, deliberate approach that seemed to shut out the pressure of a packed stadium.
-When he retired, he was the highest point-scorer in Australian premiership history, a record that stood for years, proving that games could be won not just with tries, but with the steady accumulation of points from a man who rarely missed.
+Games could be won not just with tries but with the steady accumulation of points from a man who rarely missed.

 1965–1980